IGSN/igsn.github.io/statutes.md

   3. A member may be removed from the register of members by resolution of the Executive Board if it is in arrears with payment of its membership fees despite two formal written warnings.
 The resolution to effect its removal may be passed only after a period of two months has elapsed following the second formal warning and provided that the warning clearly stated the threat of removal from the register.
 The member shall be notified of the decision by the Executive Board to remove it from the register.
   4. A member must be removed from the register of members by resolution of the Executive Board if it no longer meets the membership criteria pursuant to §4.
   5. A member may be excluded from the Association by resolution of the Executive Board if it negligently or deliberately damages the interests of the Association in a gross manner.
 Before passing its resolution, the Executive Board shall give the member the opportunity to state its case, either orally or in writing.
 The reasons for the resolution passed by the Executive Board shall be stated in writing and sent to the member concerned.
 The member may appeal against the resolution to the General Assembly.
 The appeal shall be submitted to the Executive Board within one month following receipt of the resolution.
 Within one month after the appeal has been filed in accordance with the applicable deadline, the Executive Board shall convene the General Assembly which shall take the final decision on the exclusion of the member.
-  6. On the resignation, exclusion or removal of a member the Executive Board shall suggest to the General Assembly an Allocation Agent which could assume responsibility for the relationship to the respective Data Centers in order to continue the maintenance of the IGSN names registered by the resigned or removed member.
+  6. On the resignation, exclusion or removal of a member, the Executive Board shall suggest to the General Assembly an IGSN Agent which could assume responsibility for the relationship to the respective collections and sample repositories in order to continue the maintenance of the IGSN identifiers registered by the resigned or removed member.

 ## § 7 Membership fees ##